cloudxabide/jetsons.lab/README.md

 ![MatrixLab - Autonoumous Edge Demo Environment - Data Flow](images/MATRIXLAB_-_Autonomous_Edge_Demo_Environment-DataFlow.png)
 **tbd** I should align these steps with the numeric representation in the image (below)

-1. Jetbot captures and stores images (separated in to a directoy labeled either "blocked" or "free") -> push images to Xavier NX for Model Training
+1. Jetbot captures and stores images (separated in to a directory labeled either "blocked" or "free") -> push images to Xavier NX for Model Training
 1a. push model back to Jetbot
 1b.
 Jetbot executes learned model
 2. Jetbot pushes event data to MQTT Rec on SNO